softwaremill/magnolia/readme.md

 ## Availability

-A binary is available on Maven Central as `com.softwaremill:magnolia_<scala-version>:0.18.0`.
+A binary is available on Maven Central as `com.softwaremill.magnolia:magnolia-core_<scala-version>:0.18.0`.
 This may be added to an [sbt](https://www.scala-sbt.org/) build with:
 ```
-libraryDependencies += "com.softwaremill" %% "magnolia" % "0.18.0"
+libraryDependencies += "com.softwaremill.magnolia-core" %% "magnolia" % "0.18.0"
 ```

 ## Contributing